 Action-Oriented—you MUST have action steps associated with your goals

 Relevant—goals should relate to your overarching aim and to your passions.

 Time-Bound—goals should have a time-frame for completion so you know the amount of time you will take

 What do you want to achieve in your life?
 Is it something that you have tried consistently without seeing the results you desired?
 For example, you may want to introduce a health goal for yourself, which will involve several different activities.
 So, you ask yourself what it is that you are trying to achieve.
 Your goal may be to become healthier.
 Does “healthier” have a measure?
 Can you measure healthier?
 No, however, there are other evidences or results that you can utilize as measures of a healthier lifestyle that can help you identify if you are reaching your goals.
 For example: exercising, reducing overweight, drinking plenty of water, eating healthy meals, etc.

-Next you may want to add a time-frame, let’s say 12 months.
+Once you create your strategies, each and everyone one should never be left to chance for you to remember.
 Chunking down your action steps into daily actions to give you consistent results over each month can help you keep track to see whether or not your weight loss goals are on track.